hyperglyph/hyperglyph/spec/glyph_spec.rst

 and the client can translate this back into objects with methods.

-the client begins by fetching a page at a known url, and then follows links and submits forms to receive new objects
+the client begins by fetching a page at a known url, and then follows links and submits forms to receive new objects.

+the links and forms contain a url and a method.

 mime type
 ---------